fix1t/connectApp-react/DOC.md

 ## Getting Started:
 To start using Connect, you must first have Node.js and NPM (Node Package Manager) installed on your computer.
 Once you have Node.js installed, follow these steps:

-1. Clone the SharePosts repository from Github.
+1. Clone the this repository from Github.
 2. Install the necessary dependencies and start local servers by running `npm start` in the root directory of the project.

 ## Backend endpoints: